DataDog/integrations-core/docs/dev/new_check_howto.md

 - A complete `manifest.json` file.
 - If the integration collects Service Checks, the `service_checks.json` must be complete as well.

-After you open a pull request in the `integrations-extras` repository, CI validation tests will run.
-These tests must be green before your pull request is merged and your integration tile is published.
+Before you open a pull request, run the following command to catch any problems with your integration:

+{{< code-block >}}ddev validate all changes{{< /code-block >}}

+After you've created your pull request, automatic checks run to verify that your pull request is in good shape and contains all the required content to be updated.

 ## Further Reading